secretstartups/handbook/content/handbook/total-rewards/benefits/_index.md

 ## Annual Global Benefit  Review Process

-The Total Rewards team reviews GitLab’s global benefits on an annual basis and proposes changes for the next Fiscal Year.
+The Total Rewards team reviews GitLab's global benefits on an annual basis and proposes changes for the next Fiscal Year.
 The Planning Process is as follows:

 ### 1. Team Member Feedback